Share live templates

 Live template group configuration files are stored in the templates directory of the IDE configuration directory.
 By copying the relevant files in the templates directory, you can share live templates among team members and multiple IntelliJ IDEA installations.
 Moreover, you can share live templates across all IDEs based on the IntelliJ platform.

-IntelliJ IDEA provides the export and import functionality for sharing live templates, which may be more convenient than copying configuration files manually.
+IntelliJ IDEA also lets you export and import all live templates, which may be more convenient than copying individual templates manually.

 Export live template configuration

 In the Export Settings dialog, make sure that the Live templates checkbox is selected and specify the path and name of the archive, where the exported settings will be saved.

 Note that the Live templates checkbox appears in the Export Settings dialog if you have at least one custom live template in your project.

 Click OK to generate the file based on live template configuration files.
 You can share this file with your team members, or import it on another IntelliJ IDEA installation.

 Specify the path to the archive with the exported live template configuration.

 In the Import Settings dialog, select the Live templates checkbox and click OK.